 Wine Drive Safari – three-hour trip in safari-type vehicle through the estate tasting estate wines in the vineyards of their origin, expert guide explains terroir and viticultural techniques used.

 The Helshoogte Area

 This Stellenbosch icon in the Jonkerhoek valley has a rich history dating back to 1692.
-With fantastic views of the surrounding mountain ranges, lush vineyards, massive gardens, giant Oak trees and award winning wines Lanzerac is a winery not too miss!
-The first Pinotage in the world was bottled at Lanzerac and they have been known to produce award winning wines of this proudly South African cultivar ever since.
+With fantastic views of the surrounding mountain ranges, lush vineyards, massive gardens, giant Oak trees and award-winning wines Lanzerac is a winery not to miss!
+The first Pinotage in the world was bottled at Lanzerac and they have been known to produce award-winning wines of this proudly South African cultivar ever since.

 In 2017 a devastating fire destroyed a large part of the historic buildings on this property along with priceless art and icons.
-A year later the property re opened displaying the impressive facilities and style the estate has been known for for a 100 years.
+A year later the property reopened displaying the impressive facilities and style the estate has been known for 100 years.